 There’s a nice stretch of beach in Bucerias, which is where many of the hotels and restaurants are.
 In town, you’ll also find some cool markets, galleries, and bars.

-How to Get From Puerto Vallarta to Bucerias
+How to Get to Bucerias from Puerto Vallarta

-There are several buses that ply the route up to Bucerias from here.
+There are several Puerto Vallarta to Bucerias buses.
 Look at the windshield to see where the bus is heading.
 If you look like a confused gringo, chances are someone will point you to the bus headed for Bucerias and Sayulita.